 Surgical Clerkship will introduce the student to the workup, diagnosis, treatment and follow-up of a wide variety of surgical diseases.
 Evidence-based practices will be emphasized.
-The student will spend 6 weeks on a general surgical service, and then will subsequently spend 3 two-week blocks on surgical and other specialties, examples of which include vascular surgery, ENT, radiology and orthopedics.
+The student will spend 4 weeks on general or oncologic surgery, 4 weeks on trauma and critical care surgery and 4 weeks on surgical selectives including vascular surgery, ENT, anesthesia, transplant, thoracic oncology, plastic & reconstructive, ophthalmology and orthopedics.
+Students will also participate on the pediatric and colon/rectal surgical services as part of their general surgery block.
 Students will be responsible for the evaluation and workup of patients in the emergency room and wards as well as in the outpatient setting.
 Participation in daily inpatient multidisciplinary ward rounds will be emphasized as well as active participation in a wide array of bedside surgical procedures and major operative interventions under general anesthesia.
 In hospital call will be a requirement.
 The student will also be responsible for regular attendance at weekly didactic conferences, grand rounds, journal club conferences and morbidity and mortality conferences and simulator/animal lab experiences.